-The number of people allowed in the dugout shall not exceed 30, and 31 if the host provides a bat handler.
-A bat handler must be at least 10 years of age.
+The number of people allowed in the dugout shall not exceed 30.
 An institution that is advised it is in violation of this regulation and does not promptly conform to it automatically shall forfeit the competition.
 There shall be no inordinate delay of the contest to allow a competing institution to conform to the rule.